mlushpenko/adop-nginx/README.md

 * LDAP_GROUP_ATTRIBUTE, LDAP object field attribute the defines group appartenence.
 * LDAP_USER_ID_ATTRIBUTE, LDAP object field attribute the defines the user identifier.
 * LDAP_USER_OBJECT_CLASS, LDAP user object class

+## External LDAP

+If you want to integrate with external LDAP, you may need to add custom hostname, check `extra_hosts` and `healthcheck` in `docker-compose.yml` parts to make sure you server is reachable.
+To achieve the same behavior in `docker run` you can use option `--add-host` and `--health-cmd`

 # License
 Please view [licence information](LICENCE.md) for the software contained on this image.